-Egg Foo Young is a Chinese egg omelette dish made with vegetables like carrots, peas and bell peppers with an easy gravy topping.
+Egg Foo Young is a Chinese-style omelet dish made with carrots, peas, bean sprouts, onion and bell peppers.
+Additional gravy recipe included.

 Create a free account to Save Recipes